ifoca/wbs-personal-diary-react/README.md

 # React + Vite + Tailwind

-This is a weekly project, an web application built with React, Vite and Daisyui
+This is a weekly project, an web application built with React, Vite, Tailwind and Daisyui

 The application is deployed with Render and it can be accessed directly @ https://wbs-personal-diary-react.onrender.com